 - Taste test, and add sugar/honey if needed, blending again until combined.
 You can also add more peaches or wine to reach your desired texture.

-- Serve immediately, or place back in the freezer for 30 minutes for a more true-slushie-like texture.
+- Pour into 2-4 glasses, and serve immediately.
+You can also place the slushie mix back in the freezer for 30 minutes for a firmer texture.

 - I recommend weighing out the peaches for best results, as measuring in a cup will vary depending on the size of your slices.
 Either way, feel free to adjust as desired!